nkpe/Flash-Quiz/README.md

 8. git pull (to bring remote changes into my local repository)

 ## Deployment
-The page has been deployed to GitHub pages for hosting - [Pairs Game hosted on GitHub pages](https://nkpe.github.io/Pairs-Game/).
+The page has been deployed to GitHub pages for hosting - [Flash Quiz hosted on GitHub pages](nkpe.github.io/Flash-Quiz/).

 I followed the following steps to deploy to GitHub pages: